AviatrixSystems/Docs/HowTos/SAML_Integration_AWS_SSO_IDP.rst

 Follow one of the links below according to your use case:

 #.
-If integrating AWS SSO IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-31>`_
+If integrating AWS SSO IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-31>`_
 #.
-If integrating AWS SSO IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-1>`_
+If integrating AWS SSO IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-1>`_

 For AWS SSO, right click the **SP Metadata** button next to the SAML endpoint and save the file.

    |imageSPMetadataURL|

 .. tip::
    Save this XML file to your local machine.
-It will be uploaded to the AWS SSO IDP in the later steps.
+It will be uploaded to the AWS SSO IdP in the later steps.

 .. _awssso_saml_app1: